 You can read about our investigation into this here.

-This TV doesn't use a pulse-width modulation (PWM) feature but there's a slight dip in brightness every 8 ms, which coincides with the 120Hz refresh rate and isn't noticeable.
+There's a slight dip in brightness every eight ms, which coincides with the 120Hz refresh rate and isn't noticeable.

 The LG OLED55BXPUA has a Black Frame Insertion feature to improve the appearance of motion.
 For it to flicker at 60Hz for 60fps content, set TruMotion to 'User' and set OLED Motion to 'High'.
 For a 120Hz flicker, set OLED Motion to 'Low' or 'Medium', but that results in some duplication of motion, as seen here.
 Lastly, you can't use G-SYNC when the BFI feature is enabled.